thomased/thomased.github.io/software.md

 **Development version:** 1.1.0

 **Installation** The current release of `metadat` is available on CRAN, and can be installed using ```install.packages('metadat')```.
 The development version is available via [GitHub](https://github.com/wviechtb/metadat) using ```remotes::install_github("wviechtb/metadat")```.

-Apologies, but have to run to teach.
-Thanks Scott & all - really appreciate it!